Teascade/pipeswitch/README.md

-# PipeWire-patchbay
+# Pipeswitch
-Daemon for [PipeWire][pipewire] that automatically links audio inputs and outputs based on regex for similarly to how [QjackCtl][qjackctl]'s patchbay works on Jack.
+Daemon for [PipeWire](pipewire) that automatically links audio inputs and outputs based on regex for similarly to how [QjackCtl][qjackctl]'s patchbay works on Jack.